coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 ### end evaluation - all
 *with the goal of knowing how the study went, and the use of the tool went.*
+- Do you notice anything different about the way your family talks to each other at home, since the moment you've started the study?
+Describe the changes
-- Do you see any change in receiving messages from a family member?
-Describe the changes - initiator
+- Do you notice anything different about the way your family talks to each other online, since the moment you've started the study?
+Describe the changes
 - You have been practicing with making gestures.
 What was your favorite gesture to make? why?
 - Describe a moment where you used a gesture to tell someone how you felt.
 Who was it?
 How did you feel?
 Why?
-- Did making gestures help you express yourself better?
-Desribe how with an example.
-- Did making gesture help you talk to a particlar family member better?
-Which ones?
+- Describe a moment where you rather would use a gesture than to talk.
+- Describe a moment where you would rather use a gesture than to type a text.
+- Who would you want to share a sign with, other than your family?
 Why?
-- Which question in the question loop did you find very easy to answer? why?
-Rate in difficulty.
-- Which question in the question loop did you find very difficult to answer? why?
-Rate in difficulty.
-- Which topic did you liked talking about the most?
-Select
-- Which topic did you liked talking about the least?
-Select
-- Do you have any gestures in common with your family members? which ones?
+- Would you like to be in contact with other families, just like yours?
+Through a family signs network.
-- Describe a moment where you rather would use a gesture then to talk
-- Describe a moment where you would rather use a gesture then to type a text.
-- Describe a moment where you want to use your family sign language.
-- What insights would you like to share with other families from the study?
+- Would you reconmend this to other families?
+Why?
 - Is there anything else you want us to know? open space for feedback

+- Do you want to save your library?
+Or delete it forever?

 ### end video call
-- Have you learned anything more about your family members through this study?
+- Have you learned anything new about your family members throughout this study?
 Describe what you've learned.
-- How did you introduce the study to your family members?
-- Describe the moment when you introduced the research to your familie members
+- epxressing themselves through gestures.
 - How did they respond?
+- What advice would you like to share with other families just starting the study?
+- How did you experience this study, overall?
+What was difficult what was easy?
+- What was difficult about making a gesture?
+- What did you enjoy about making a gesture?
+- open feedback